sap-tutorials/Tutorials/tutorials/cp-integration-retry-processing/cp-integration-retry-processing.md

 ---
-title: Retry Message Processing in case of an Error
+title: Retry Message Processing in Case of an Error
-description: How to retry message processing in case of an error, instead of setting the message status to Failed or asking the sender to resend the message.
+description: Retry message processing in case of an error, instead of setting the message status to Failed or asking the sender to resend the message.
 time: 20
 auto_validation: true
 tags: [ tutorial>intermediate, products>sap-cloud-platform-connectivity]